 - repair of complex enterocutaneous and intestinal fistulae

-- management of locally advanced and recurrent colon and rectal cancer
+- advanced and recurrent colon and rectal cancer

 - Turnbull Cutait procedure